Creamy Chicken and vegetable soup topped off with fluffy homemade herb dumplings. The perfect comfort food!

-Every spoonful is like a big comfy blanket being tucked in around you!
+Every spoonful is like a big comfy blanket being tucked around you!
 (Who couldn’t use a big warm blanket this time of year…say’s the blogger with chattering teeth!
-Lol) It could be the deep rich creamy broth loaded with chunks of tender chicken and vegetables, or the amazing light and fluffy herb dumplings!
-It could be BOTH!
+Lol) It could be the deep, rich, creamy broth loaded with chunks of tender chicken and vegetables, or the amazing light and fluffy herb dumplings!
+Maybe it’s BOTH!
 A true marriage made in heaven!

 It’s not as hard as you’d think!
 I know…a lot of you are saying “Well sure Norine…if you can cook it’s not hard!”
 Nope…not the case.
 I promise!
 This is an easy dish to prepare, but there are a few tips I’m going to share to make it as easy as possible.